diracdeltas/niceware/README.md

 [![Build Status](https://travis-ci.org/diracdeltas/niceware.svg?branch=master)](https://travis-ci.org/diracdeltas/niceware)

-A module for converting cryptographic keys into human-readable phrases, similar to [Diceware](http://world.std.com/~reinhold/diceware.html) but with a larger wordlist.
+A javascript module for converting cryptographic keys and other sequences of random bytes into human-readable phrases, similar to [Diceware](http://world.std.com/~reinhold/diceware.html) but with a larger wordlist of size `2^16`.
 With Niceware, a 128-bit key is equivalent to an 8-word phrase.

+## Sample use cases

+* Niceware can be used to generate secure, semi-memorable, easy-to-type passphrases.
+A random 3-5 word phrase in Niceware is equivalent to a strong password for authentication to most online services.
+For instance, `+8svofk0Y1o=` and `bacca cavort west volley` are equally strong (64 bits of randomness).
+* Niceware can be used to display cryptographic key material in a way that users can easily backup or copy between devices.
+For instance, the 128-bit random seed used to generate a 256-bit ECC key (~equivalent to a 3072-bit RSA key) is only 8 Niceware words.
+With this 8-word phrase, you can reconstruct the entire public/private keypair.

-## Usage in node
+## Usage in Node

 To install: